 - recognition of nursing and midwifery as separate professions;

-- strengthening notifications management and disciplinary and enforcement powers to improve their effectiveness and administration, and better protect the public
+- strengthening notifications management and disciplinary and enforcement powers to improve their effectiveness and administration, and better protect the public, and;

 - technical and miscellaneous amendments to improve the efficiency and effectiveness of the National Law.

 The Summary of the draft Health Practitioner Regulation National Law Amendment Act 2017 (the stage 1 Amendment Bill) provides a detailed explanation of the reforms in the draft Bill.
 The Frequently Asked Questions (FAQs) and Supplementary FAQs provide additional information.
 These documents include specific information relating to registration for paramedics.

-In March 2017, Ministers requested further urgent reforms to the National Law in relation to strengthened penalties and interim prohibition order powers.
-In August 2017, Ministers requested urgent advice on nationally-consistent mandatory reporting provisions under the National Law to developed before the Stage 2 process.
+In March 2017, Ministers requested further urgent reforms to the National Law in relation to strengthened penalties and interim prohibition order powers and in August 2017, Ministers requested urgent advice on nationally-consistent mandatory reporting provisions under the National Law to developed before the Stage 2 process.
 In April 2018, Ministers agreed a nationally-consistent approach to mandatory reporting.
-The approach proposes exemptions from the reporting of notifiable conduct by treating practitioners (noting Western Australia’s current arrangements are retained) that will be subject to formal approval by jurisdictions in certain circumstances.
-Further information on these reforms are outlined in COAG Health Council communiques.
+The approach provides exemptions from the reporting of notifiable conduct by treating practitioners (noting Western Australia’s current arrangements are retained) that will be subject to formal approval by jurisdictions in certain circumstances.
+Further information on these reforms is provided in COAG Health Council communiques.

 In July 2018, the second stage reform process began with the release of the consultation paper, Regulation of Australia's health professions: keeping the National Law up to date and fit for purpose.
 As well as implementing the remaining key reform proposals arising from the Independent Review that were not addressed in the Health Practitioner Regulation National Law and Other Legislation Amendment Act 2017, the Stage 2 process also includes:

-- Recommended legislative reforms arising from other inquiries and reviews
+- recommended legislative reforms arising from other inquiries and reviews, and;